Gas Cylinder Storage | Gas Bottle Storage Requirements

 Once again, in Australia, the gas bottle storage regulations (propane tank safety regulations) permit you to have 10kg indoors, per dwelling, inclusive of balconies.

-Shops, Offices & Laboratories (indoors)
+Shops, Offices & Laboratories (Indoors)

 Special Note to Hospitality Establishments